 Best Smoked Turkey Recipe

 How long does it take to smoke a turkey?

-It’s good to plan 30 minutes per pound when you smoke a turkey between 225-250 degrees Fahrenheit.
-Our turkey was 13 pounds and took about 7 hours in the smoker to reach 180 degrees Fahrenheit.
+Itโ€™s good to plan 30 minutes per pound when you smoke a turkey between 225-250 degrees F. Our turkey was 13 pounds and took about 7 hours in the smoker to reach 180ยบ Fahrenheit.
+Check the internal temperature with a probe thermometer.

-What To Serve with Turkey
+What To Serve with Smoked Turkey

+Best Smoked Turkey Recipe